A Buffoon From Essex

 The youngest-son summons a stripper into the hospital room.
 Everyone watches as she sets up a speaker system and puts on a pop song from the year she graduated university.
 She begins to dance.
 The five royals and doctor observe the performance, and the daughter, a princess, asks loudly—‘Where did you get those knickers?’
 The stripper finishes but none of the five royals or doctor applaud her.
 The youngest-son, a prince, apologises to everyone present, for he is embarrassed by association—‘She must not be ovulating!’ and the stripper, too, is hurried out of the room.

 ‘Can I do anything for you, mum, anything?’
-But, still, she cannot be heard.
+But,

 ‘Ask her again,’ says the doctor, putting the stethoscope over her mouth.